hyle-team/docs/zano/zano_wallet RPC_specs_for_exchanges.md

 fee — unsigned int; transaction fee in atomic units.
 Minimum 105 atomic units, recommended 106 or 107. mixin — unsigned int; number of foreign outputs to be mixed in with each input.
 Increases untraceability.
 Use 0 for direct and traceable transfers. payment_id — string; hex-encoded payment id.
-Can be empty if payment id is not required for this transfer.
+Can be empty if payment id is not required for this transfer. comment — string; text commentary which follow the transaction in encrypted form and is visible only to the sender and the receiver.

 transfer_destination object fields:
 address — string; standard or integrated address of a recipient.